-The Upper Colorado River Authority (UCRA) was created in 1935 to protect the watershed of
+The Upper Colorado River Authority (UCRA) was created in 1935 to protect the watershed of Tom

-represent the counties served by the UCRA.
+counties served by the UCRA.
 Directors meet on the last Tuesday of each month at 2 p.m. unless

 otherwise specified.
 All meetings are open to the public.

-Prior to the 1990's, UCRA served primarily as a lending institution for local municipalities
+Prior to the 1990's, UCRA served primarily as a lending institution for local municipalities seeking

-Authority, UCRA has taken the lead role in the community through involvement and participation in the Clean
+UCRA has taken the lead role in the community through involvement and participation in the Clean

 moved to the forefront as a leader in water quality enhancement and preservation projects.

 The UCRA is in a building located in historic Old Town, adjacent to the north Concho River in San

 Angelo.
 The building, which is over 100 years old, was designed by local renowned architect, Oscar